Sick Hospital Employees Pose Health Risk

 When doctors, nurses and other healthcare workers go in to work sick, they not only risk infecting patients with their own illness, they are also more likely to make a mistake that impacts patient safety.

 When you are being treated by a healthcare provider, you should not have to worry if your doctor or nurse is fully focused on what he or she is doing.
 When presenteeism due to illness or any other factor affects your standard of care and you are injured as a result, you may be entitled to monetary compensation.
-Talk to an experienced Houston medical malpractice attorney today if you believe you or a family member may have been harmed by a healthcare worker’s mistake.
+Talk to an experienced medical injury lawyer in Houston today if you believe you or a family member may have been harmed by a healthcare worker’s mistake.